woocommerce/testimonials/readme.txt

 "Testimonials by WooThemes" is a clean and easy-to-use testimonials management system for WordPress.
 Load in what your customers are saying about your business, and display the testimonials via a shortcode, widget or template tag on your website.

 Looking for a helping hand?
-[View plugin documentation](http://wordpress.org/extend/plugins/testimonials-by-woothemes/other_notes/).
+[View plugin documentation](http://wordpress.org/plugins/testimonials-by-woothemes/other_notes/).

 Looking to contribute code to this plugin?
 [Fork the repository over at GitHub](http://github.com/woothemes/testimonials/).
-(submit pull requests to the "develop" branch)
+(submit pull requests to the latest "release-" branch)

 == Usage ==